-- Legality: PII owners must always handle PII in accordance with the law.
-All personal data shall be lawfully collected and processed, and its collection shall not be made through unlawful or deceitful means. - Consent: PII owners must obtain consent from individuals for the processing and disclosure of their PII.
-In this regard, consent of individuals shall not be required if: - · PII is contained in publicly available sources; - PII cannot be associated with the individual, or if by way its structure or content cannot by associated with the individual; - PII processing is intended to fulfill obligations under a legal relationship between the PII owners and individuals; - there exists an emergency situation in which the individual or its properties may be potentially damaged; - PII is essential for certain medical or health matters where the individual is unable to provide consent under applicable laws; or - a resolution is issued by a competent authority to process and disclose PII, without the required consent. - Information: PII owners must notify the individual of the existence and main characteristics of the processing that will be given to the PII. - Quality: PII handled must be exact, complete, pertinent, correct and up-to-date for the purposes for which it has been collected. - Purpose ('finality principle'): PII may only be processed in order to fulfil the purpose or purposes stated in the privacy notice provided to the individual. - Loyalty: PII owners must protect individuals' interests when handling their PII.
+- legality: PII Controllers must always handle PII in accordance with the law.
+All personal data shall be lawfully collected and processed, and its collection shall not be made through unlawful or deceitful means; - consent: PII Controllers must obtain consent from individuals for the processing and disclosure of their PII.
+In this regard, consent of individuals shall not be required if: - · PII is contained in publicly available sources; - PII cannot be associated with the individual, or if by way its structure or content cannot by associated with the individual; - PII processing is intended to fulfil obligations under a legal relationship between the PII Controllers and individuals; - there exists an emergency situation in which the individual or its properties may be potentially damaged; - PII is essential for certain medical or health matters where the individual is unable to provide consent under applicable laws; or - a resolution is issued by a competent authority to process and disclose PII, without the required consent;

-- Proportionality: PII owners may only handle the PII necessary for the purpose of the processing. - Responsibility.
-PII owners are responsible for the processing of the PII under its possession.
+- information: PII Controllers must notify the individual of the existence and main characteristics of the processing that will be given to the PII: - quality: PII handled must be exact, complete, pertinent, correct and up-to-date for the purposes for which it has been collected. - purpose ('finality principle'): PII may only be processed in order to fulfil the purpose or purposes stated in the privacy notice provided to the individual; - loyalty: PII Controllers must protect individuals' interests when handling their PII; - proportionality: PII Controllers may only handle the PII necessary for the purpose of the processing; and - responsibility: PII Controllers are responsible for the processing of the PII under their possession.